wtripp180901/azimuth-tenancy/README.md

 The output of the `kube-connect` command is a path to a `KUBECONFIG` file that can be used to connect to the cluster.

-We can then use this in a `kubeseal` command to seal the kubeconfig secret:
+We can then use this in a `kubeseal` command to seal the kubeconfig secret in such a way that only the Azimuth Kubernetes cluster can decrypt it and reveal the data:

 ```sh
 kubeseal \